AmirAynede/LB2-project-Group-1/README.md

 	The Positive and Negative datasets were clustered in order to avoid redundancy, which would have resulted in biases through the classification methods implementation.
 	After the clusterization was completed, the list of representative IDs was randomized (for both positive and negative datasets), to make sure the distrubution of the sequences would not bias the model.
 	Moreover, 80% of the data was used to create 5 training sets while the remaining 20% was labeled for benchmarking for both positive and negative datasets.
-	Finally, each dataset was merged by its counterpart in a tailored `.tsv` file in which features, dataset label and fold label are described.
+	Finally, each dataset was merged by its counterpart in a tailored `.tsv` file in which features, dataset label and fold label are reported.

 ## 3. Data visualization